getyoti/yoti-ruby-sdk/README.md

 ## Installing the SDK

-To import the Yoti SDK inside your project, simply run the following command from your terminal:
+To import the Yoti SDK inside your project, add this line to your application's Gemfile:

 ```ruby
 gem 'yoti'